temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Introduction

 In this tutorial, you'll write a [Workflow](https://docs.temporal.io/workflows) for a subscription application.
-The application sends emails at specified time intervals until the subscription's limit has been reached.
+The application sends emails at specified time intervals until the subscription reaches its limit.

 The application will do the following:

-1. Send a "welcome" email to the user upon signup.
+1. Send a "welcome" email to the user after they sign up.
-2. Start the billing process and send subsequent subscription emails.
+2. Start the billing process and send subscription emails.
 3. Look up the user's email address and current place in the subscription.
 4. End the subscription when:
-    - The end of the subscription period has been reached.
+    - The `MaxBillingPeriods` variable equals the total number of emails sent.
     - The user has chosen to unsubscribe.

-This is achieved by breaking down project requirements into Temporal logic:
+The application does this by breaking down project requirements into Temporal logic:

-- A [Workflow Definition](https://docs.temporal.io/workflows#workflow-definition) that contains the logic needed to start and end the subscription.
-[Workflow Executions](https://docs.temporal.io/workflows#workflow-execution) are created per email address.
+- A [Workflow Definition](https://docs.temporal.io/workflows#workflow-definition) that holds the logic needed to start and end the subscription.
+The application creates one [Workflow Execution](https://docs.temporal.io/workflows#workflow-execution) per email address.
-- [Activities](https://docs.temporal.io/activities) that are used to send emails to the subscriber defined in the Workflow.
+- [Activities](https://docs.temporal.io/activities) used to send emails to the subscriber defined in the Workflow.
 - A [Query](https://docs.temporal.io/workflows#query) to retrieve the user's email address and the status of their subscription.
 - A [Cancellation Handler](https://docs.temporal.io/activities#cancellation) for users to opt out of the subscription early.

-Since the business logic is handled in Temporal's Workflow and Activities, Temporal manages each subscription rather than relying on a separate database or Task Queue.
+Since Temporal's Workflows and Activities handle the business logic, Temporal manages each subscription rather than relying on a separate database or Task Queue.
-This reduces the complexity of the code you write and maintain.
+This reduces the complexity of the code you'll write and maintain.

 Ultimately, you'll create a web server to handle requests from the end user and interact with the Temporal Workflow to manage the email subscription process.
 All Workflow Executions begin with entry of a valid email address on the sign-up page, and simulate sending emails until the subscription ends.
-The process is viewed through the Temporal Web UI.
+You can view the process through the Temporal Web UI.

 By the end of this tutorial, you'll understand how to use Temporal for creating and managing long-running Workflows.